cloudfoundry-attic/cf-abacus/lib/config/service/README.md

 service-config
 ===

-Provides access to service configuration.
+Provides access to service metering and aggregation configuration.

 Usage
 ---